Key Takeaways

 What SIEM does well:

-- Centralizes log data in one place
+- Centralizes log data from across your environment in one place

-- Supports compliance reporting and audit trails
+- Supports compliance reporting and long-term audit trails for frameworks like PCI-DSS, HIPAA, and GDPR

 Where SIEM struggles: